trailofbits/multiplier/docs/openssh-variant-analysis.md

 > The `SIGALRM` handler of this OpenSSH version calls `packet_close()`, which calls `buffer_free()`, which calls `xfree()` and hence `free()`, which is not async-signal-safe.

 We'll start by checking this with the test tools provided in the SDK.
-This is not the actual way I would recommend doing anything, as these tools are designed as examples of how to use the API, as well as functionality tests of the API -- they are not designed specifically for productivity or composition.
+This is not the actual way I would recommend doing anything in practice, as these tools are designed as examples of how to use the API, as well as functionality tests of the API -- they are not designed specifically for productivity or composition.
+Later we'll use scripting to turn this into automated checker.

+### Finding `SIGALRM` handlers

 We'll start by trying to understand the specific `SIGALRM` signal.
 First, lets locate the entity: